Hotels in Minnesota That Allow 18-Year-Olds to Check-In

 Can’t find a hotel in Minnesota as an 18-year-old?
 Check out these other options.

-Hostels are ideal if you’re not planning on spending a lot of time in your room and want to budget more for enjoying yourself.
+Hostels are ideal if you're planning to spend less time in your room and want to spend more to enjoy yourself.

 Airbnb